turingschool/launch-curriculum/module2/lessons/Week5/DailyPlanet.md

 title: Mod 2 Review
 ---

 Today, we are going to build a small application to practice what we've learned in Mod2!
+Read throught the entire spec below before starting!

 ## The Daily Planet